 Finn laughed.
-He had nothing to come back at Eddy with since the chances were high of what Eddy said being true.
+He had nothing to come back at him with since the chances were high of what Eddy said being true.

-Eddy snapped his arm toward Finn, clutching Finn’s bicep.
+Eddy snapped his arm toward him, clutching Finn’s bicep.
 “Holy shit!
 Look!
 There they are!
 In the crowd!
 Mingling!”

 Finn followed Eddy’s gaze.
-All the performers were in the crowd, but it was Cody and Zach, standing close together, who caught his attention.
+The performers were in the crowd, but it was Cody and Zach, standing close together, who caught his attention.
 The two of them had done a few movies together and they had a fun, playful charisma on camera.
-He’d wondered if they were a couple in real life.
+He wondered if they were a couple in real life.
 From the demeanor he saw in them now, they were acting more as if they were good friends than lovers.

 They did complement each other nicely, though, with Cody’s dark hair and dark eyes, Zach’s sandy-blond hair and blue eyes.
 They had similar body types, so their movies together were a twink lover’s wet dream come true.
 Each wore a little more clothing than they had performed in, but not much more.
 Cody had on a white button-down shirt, fully open, and tight black shorts conforming to his ass and package.

 A beer bottle to his lips, Cody tipped his head back as he sucked on it.
 A man stepped up to his side and stuffed some cash into Cody’s shorts.
-Cody pulled out the money, counted it and rolled his eyes, as if less than impressed with the amount.
+Cody pulled out the money, counted it, and rolled his eyes as if less than impressed with the amount.
 It didn’t stop him from pocketing it, though.
-Another man approached Cody, only to get Cody flinging his hand up and waving the guy off.
+Another man approached him, only to get Cody flinging his hand up and waving the guy off.

 Cody also looked to be quite the party boy.
 The guy was already signaling for another beer, having downed his first in under three minutes.
 Play hard and burn out young.
 That was probably going to end up being Cody’s tagline.
 It was for a lot of men and women in the kind of work Cody did.